| Moral Judgement

 "You are too fat,"

 you are making a moralistic judgement.
 For efficiency-sake, I'm going to call them "moral judgements".
 I also call them "Assumptions of Universal Truth".
 Why?
-Because when you use this form of communication, the part of the listener's brain that interprets literally, is taking your pronouncement as if it is truth from all perspectives.
+Because when you use this form of communication, the part of the listener's brain that interprets in literal fashion is taking your pronouncement as if it is truth from all perspectives.
 There is very little we can say that everyone at all times will agree with.
-If you want to "always be right," you will learn to shift your moral judgement as I show briefly below.
+If you want to "always be right," you will learn to shift your moral judgement into value judgement as shown below.

 Insults, put downs, labels, name calling, evaluations, criticisms, comparisons, and diagnoses are all forms of moral judgements.